 MTE Program Online (43 credits)

-Please note: Your quarterly courseload may be customized to accomodate your personal scheduling needs.
+Please note: Your quarterly course load may be customized to accommodate your personal scheduling needs.

 |MTE 110||Medical Records and the MT/MTE||3|

 |MTE 120||Language of Medical Transcription and Editing||2|

 |MTE 140||Grammar Essentials for the MT/MTE||3|

 |MTE 170||Anatomy, Physiology, Disease Processes - MT/MTE||4|

 |MTE 190||Pharmacology, Lab Data, Physical Exam - MT/MTE||2|

 |MTE 210||Introduction to Speech Recognition Editing - MTE||2|

 |MTE 220||Focus on Medical Specialties for the MT/MTE||3|